A Corporate Priority

 By encouraging climate-related disclosure and strategy, with investment companies, industry peers, policymakers, and other stakeholders.

-As a signatory of the Task Force on Climate-Related Financial Disclosures (TCFD), BCI has been measuring and reporting the carbon footprint of our public equities’ portfolio since 2017, demonstrating the total carbon emissions of the portfolio normalized by the market value.
-BCI has since started measuring the carbon footprint of our fixed income, real estate, and private market programs.
+As a signatory of the Task Force on Climate-related Financial Disclosures (TCFD), BCI has been measuring and reporting the carbon footprint of our public equities’ portfolio since 2017, demonstrating the total carbon emissions of the portfolio normalized by the market value.
+BCI has since started measuring the carbon footprint across all asset classes, including fixed income, real estate, and private markets.

 Climate Action 100+ is the largest investor-led engagement initiative on climate change.
 BCI leads or co-leads engagements with four North American companies in the oil and gas sector and mining industry, and supports engagements with six other companies in the oil and gas sector and utilities industry.